-Built as the Regent Theater in 1912 in the Rogers Park neighborhood of Chicago, this was one of its earliest movie houses and originally sat about 725 in its auditorium.
+Built as the Regent Theater, opening late-1913 in the Rogers Park neighborhood of Chicago, this was one of its earliest movie houses and originally sat about 725 in its auditorium.
 It was equipped with a Kimball 2 manual 4 ranks organ.
 In 1930, the theater was renamed the 400 Theater.

 In 1990, it was divided into four small auditoriums, three seating about 200, one only about 150.
 It was purchased by the owners of the Village Theater in the Old Town neighborhood and modernized, and given the name of the Village North Theater.
 For the last several years, the theater was operated by Village Entertainment.